xylude/CodeIgnited/readme.md

 	<?= $hello; //echoes 'Hello World' ?>

+The $this->data array is also available (except for any keys named 'content') to the parent template.

 ##Built-in API support:

 The Codeignited framework has built-in API support and will treat any folder in the controllers folder with the string 'api' in it as an API.
 For instance if my folder structure was like so: